SMI/dicompixelanon/src/library/README.md

 ## Installation

+Install build tools: `python3 -m pip install --upgrade build`

+Run `python3 -m build` to create `dist/DicomPixelAnon-0.0.0-py3-none-any.whl`

+Old information:

-Run `python3 ./setup.py bdist_wheel` to create `dist/DicomPixelAnon-1.0.0-py3-none-any.whl`
+Run `python3 ./setup_old.py bdist_wheel` to create `dist/DicomPixelAnon-1.0.0-py3-none-any.whl`

-Run `python3 ./setup.py install` to install (including dependencies) into your python site-packages (whether that be global or inside a current virtualenv).

 Note that the version number is read from version.txt in the current directory.

+Run `python3 ./setup_old.py install` to install (including dependencies) into your python site-packages (whether that be global or inside a current virtualenv).
+Note that this no longer works, it silently breaks the installation of various other packages.

 ## Testing